mozilla-iam/testrp.security.allizom.org/README.md

 # Deployment

-This is deployed in the `infosec-prod` AWS account in the `us-west-2` region.
+This is deployed in the `infosec-dev` AWS account in the `us-west-2` region.
 It can be accessed with the `id_rsa_infosec_us-west-2` EIS shared SSH key in the GPG store.

 ## Accessing the server